anykine/rnaseq_tools/README.md

 # RNA-Seq tools

-A collection of scripts to generate bash scripts for the following tools:
+A collection of scripts to generate bash scripts on an SGE cluster for the following tools:

 * STAR
 * kallisto